maplesond/metaopt/README.md

 Meta Optimizer
 ==============

-This library is designed to allow users to call out to third party optimization tools in a relativly simple java way.
+This library is designed to allow users to call out to third party optimization tools via a generic interface.
+This makes it easier for users to switch between optimizers in their client codewithout having to write problem definitions for each optimizer.

 Supported Optimizers